manmohanpv/jtip/README.md

 jtip - Java Testing In Production
 ====
-Tool for testing in production work is in progress
+Tool for testing in production; work is in progress